-Highlights include the 2018 Commonwealth Service at Westminster Abbey in front of HM the Queen, (broadcast live to 2.4 billion viewers around the world), Theatre Royal London, Oxford University, London City Hall, the House of Lords, Trafalgar Square, and Sadler’s Wells Theatre.
+Highlights include the 2018 Commonwealth Service at Westminster Abbey in front of HM the Queen (broadcast live to 2.4 billion viewers worldwide), Theatre Royal London, Oxford University, London City Hall, the House of Lords, Trafalgar Square, and Sadler’s Wells Theatre.

 Her TEDx London talk ‘How Poetry Saved My Life’ explores how the power of words gave her the confidence to overcome her own mental health struggles.

 Jaspreet has been voted as One of the Top 10 Inspirational Sikh Women in the UK.

 As well as performing poetry, Jaspreet provides workshops and keynote talks for all ages.

 - Winner of the Asian Women of the Year Award by Women of the Future 2017

 - Winner of the ‘We Are The City‘ Rising Star Award 2017 in Education